-Built in 1895, Norman House has the feel of a cottage with a modern stylish look inside; wooden floors downstairs, light and airy throughout, but snug, with a warming log burner for those colder days.
-Its location is a great place to relax, walk, or take in all that the wonderful city of Bath has to offer, which is just an easy walk away along the scenic Kennet and Avon canal (approx 2.9 km).
+Built in 1895, Norman House has the feel of a cottage with a modern stylish look inside; wooden floors downstairs, light and airy throughout, but snug, with a warming log burner for those colder days in winter.
+Its location is a great place to relax, walk, or take in all that the wonderful city of Bath has to offer, which is an easy walk away along the scenic Kennet and Avon canal (approx 2.9 km).

 The pretty village has a Norman church, a local shop with post office, and two pubs both offering restaurant food in lovely surroundings.
 There is a small park and play area for children near the house.
 Its sure to fit the bill for adult groups and families.